5 Reasons why families should celebrate mealtime

 For our bodies and minds to function properly, the fuel we put into our bodies needs to be of the high-octane whole food and nutrient-dense variety, rather than the processed, packaged kind.

 But there is far, far more to food than simply eating the stuff!

 Using the ritual of meal time to bond as a family is one of the great joys of being a parent.

 It’s that little window during the day (usually at the end) where the family as a unit is gathered in one place, and generally with undivided attention (hint: turn the TV off for best results).
 And when you can make yourself heard over some of the weird and wonderful snuffling, snorting noises that generally accompany kids and food, you can actually have a decent conversation.
 Maybe even find out a bit of ‘the goss’…

 But more than that, it’s a time where subtle lessons can be taught and learned, and where the kids can find and appreciate themselves and others.

 Here are some of the wonderful benefits of a simple, but regular, family meal time:

 Quality family interaction is so underrated!
-And it’s actually a lot of fun!
+And can actually be a lot of fun (granted, not always).

 Life’s busy, we all appreciate that, but a little bit of ritual doesn’t go astray.
-So sit down at a regular time, have a laugh and a joke, and have chat about what’s going on in each other’s lives .
+So sit down at a regular time, have a laugh and a joke, and have chat about what’s going on in each other’s lives (try not to lecture your kids about what they aren’t choosing not to eat).
 This sort of regularity forms strong bonds, strand by strand.